 - Medical terminology

 An associate's degree program for aspiring psychiatric technicians contains many of the same core courses and clinical components as a certificate program.
-Students enrolled in a 2-year associate's degree program are also required to complete general education requirements.
 They also spend more seminar hours studying general psychology, abnormal psychology, human growth and development, pharmacology and human nutrition.

 Associate's degree programs for aspiring psychiatric aides and assistants should prepare students for hands-on, clinical experience and licensure examinations.
 Some courses commonly found in such a program might include: